imranpgda/ScreenWidthCounterReact/README.md

 Keywords: React, window width, responsive design, dynamic layout, user experience, lightweight, performant, customizable, reactive

 This description includes:
-#A clear and concise overview of the project.
+#A clear and concise overview of the project.\n
-A list of key features and benefits.
+A list of key features and benefits.\n
-Instructions on how to get started.
+Instructions on how to get started.\n
-A call to action for the community.
+A call to action for the community.\n
-Relevant keywords for discoverability.#
+Relevant keywords for discoverability.#\n

 Feel free to adjust the description to match your specific project details and target audience.
 I hope this helps!